ibm-watson-data-lab/location-tracker-envoy-server/README.md

 The Location Tracker Envoy Server connects to IBM Cloudant and provides RESTful APIs for creating/managing users and creating/querying locations using [Cloudant Geo](https://docs.cloudant.com/geo.html).

-The Location Tracker Envoy Server uses [Cloudant Envoy](https://github.com/cloudant-labs/envoy) to allow the iOS app to sync user location information safely and securely, saving all locations in a single, centralized database while ensuring users can only access their own location information.
+The Location Tracker Envoy Server uses [Cloudant Envoy](https://github.com/cloudant-labs/envoy).
+It directs the iOS app to sync locations through Envoy.
+Envoy allows the iOS app to adopt a database-per-user design pattern, with a copy of a user's data stored on the device and synced to the cloud when online, while invisibly storing all the users' data in one large database.

 ## How it works